 When completed in 1978, Lake Dartmouth had a hydroelectric power station and a capacity of 4 million megalitres.
 The town was sold after the project’s completion, and by 1991 the town had been sold again.
 Today there remains a hotel, motel units and a caravan park.
 The Mitta Mitta River has been widened by weirs to form Lake Banimboola, adjacent to the former township.

 Dartmouth Dam was constructed between 1973 and 1979, and has felt the effects of the decade-long drought that occurred in the late 1990s.
 This was followed by incredibly low storage levels in 2007, when the dam was only 11 per cent full.
 This provided a grim and desolate picture, especially compared with the 2.8 million megalitres held by the dam in October 2014.

 North East Water

 Kiewa Murray Region Water Authority became responsible for Dartmouth’s water and wastewater services when the Authority was constituted in December 1994.
 By 1995 the Authority was providing water and wastewater services to a population of 100.

 Dartmouth’s water network was completed in the mid 1970s, as part of the construction camp for Dartmouth Dam.
-There are approximately 8 kilometres of AC potable water mains that were installed around 1974, with a small amount of PVC mains.
+There are approximately 8 kilometres of Asbestos Cement potable water mains that were installed around 1974, with a small amount of PVC mains.

-Dartmouth did not have a water treatment plant and the supply was not fully treated.
+Dartmouth didn’t have a water treatment plant and the supply was not fully treated.
 Water was sourced from the Mt Tabor Creek, into the Mt Tabor Creek reservoir.